DoSomething/rogue/docs/endpoints/posts.md

 Anonymous requests will only return accepted posts.
 Logged-in users can see accepted posts & any of their own pending or rejected posts.
 Staff can see anything!

-The `northstar_id` field will only be returned for the post owner.
+If the post's action is marked as "anonymous", the `northstar_id` field will only be returned for the owner.

 ### Optional Query Parameters